Editor’s Note: this article originally appeared April 5, 2011 at Nepean Funk

 Born in Richmond, Virginia, Dandridge would attend Norfolk State University for his collegiate basketball career.
 During his 3 varsity seasons, Dandridge would dramatically increase his scoring average from 17.4 to 25.5 to 32.3 all while shooting a remarkable 57.8% from the field.
 He also gobbled up 13 rpg for his college career.
 Despite such breathtaking numbers, Dandridge fell to the 4th Round of the 1969 NBA Draft where the Milwaukee Bucks selected him with the 45th overall pick.
 The Bucks also commanded the #1 overall pick in that same draft thanks to their league-worst 27 wins in 1969, which was also their inaugural season.
 They naturally selected Lew Alcindor (a.k.a.
 Kareem Abdul-Jabbar).

-Despite featuring a lesser roster, Milwaukee scrapped its way to 38 wins again, but this time made the playoffs where they lost 2-1 against Detroit in the 1st Round.
+Despite featuring a lesser roster, Milwaukee scrapped its way to 38 wins again, but this time made the playoffs where they lost 2-games-to-1 against Detroit in the 1st Round.
 The feel-good story quickly ran its course though as the Bucks finished 1977 with a mere 30 wins.
-Despite that awful final season, Dandridge’s 8 year tenure in Wisconsin was marked by consistent excellence.
+Despite that awful final season, Dandridge’s eight-year tenure in Wisconsin was marked by consistent excellence.
 The Bucks made the playoffs 6 times and the Finals twice.
-Although overshadowed by Robertson and Jabbar, Dandridge made three all-star teams in 1973, ’75 and ’76, starting in the bicentennial game.
+Although overshadowed by Robertson and Jabbar, Dandridge made three all-star teams in 1973, ’75 and ’76, even starting in the bicentennial game.

 Curiously, though, Dandridge was never selected to an All-NBA or All-Defensive Team despite being the best two-way player in the league at his position.
 Throwing out his rookie year, you could mark Dandridge down for about 19 points, 7 rebounds, 3.5 assists and 1.5 steals all while shooting close to 50% from the field and 80% from the line.
 More importantly, Dandridge was a fierce competitor whose work ethic and tireless hustling wore off on teammates.
 These last qualities would prove excellent for Dandridge’s next NBA stop, as the 29-year old free agent contemplated his future…